How To Learn Anything: Faster And More Efficiently

 You stay up all night consuming a mad concoction of energy drinks and nodoze, learn what you can, complete the exam and then immediately forget everything that you ever learned.

-Not great eh?
-This type of learning can work in a pinch, but it’s not effective.
-It can help you pass a test but you never really learn the content.
+This type of learning can work in a pinch, but it’s not effective, because sure, it can help you pass a test but you never really learn the content.

 The trick to learning the fastest and most efficiently, is to actually stagger your learning in short bursts over extended periods of time.
 It seems counterintuitive but doing less more often, creates new pathways in your brain that actually makes the information stick.